 Nilesh Chandra specialises in IT strategy, business case development and technology-related business transformation.
 He is based in PA's Boston office.

 Iain Windle specialises in service-based process improvement, and particularly in the application of lean principles and techniques.
 He is based in PA's Washington, DC office.

-To visit PA's pages on the Zombie Economy, being Fit For the Future and Economic decline of the West, please click on the links.
+Visit PA's pages on the Zombie Economy and Economic decline of the West.